 Orofacial Myofunctional Therapy Treatment

 Therapy starts with a thorough examination of the structure and function of the orofacial muscles.
-We evaluate lip and tongue position at rest, swallowing, breathing, jaw opening/closing, tongue frenum attachment, facial symmetry, posture, and lip strength, among other things.
+We evaluate lip and tongue position at rest, swallowing, breathing, jaw function, frenum attachments, facial symmetry, posture, and lip strength, among other things.
 Therapy is personalized to each individual's needs, based on the evaluation.
-It generally consists of half hours sessions with exercises to be performed at home on a daily basis.
-Sessions begin with once a week, then spread out over the course of approximately one year.
-We are retraining muscles that have not been used properly in a long time, if ever, so consistency is the key to success.
+It generally consists of half hour online sessions with exercises to be performed at home on a daily basis.
+Sessions begin with once a week, then spread out over the course of treatment.

 Therapy could be recommended for someone with a tongue thrust, low tongue posture, mouth breathing, TMJ/facial muscle pain, orthodontic relapse, open bite, cross bite, tongue tie, and habit elimination.